sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

 3.1.1 - 23 April 2016
 ---------------------------

-WARNING: This beta release is for use with the KSP 1.1 prerelease only; do not use on KSP 1.0.5 or earlier

 Changes / Fixes:
  - Compatibility Patch for KSP 1.1 prerelease
  - Added support for DennyTX's OLDD docking camera plugin to both parachute-equipped docking ports